nhsconnect/FHIR-NRLS-API/pages/explore/development_general_api_guidance.md

   - provider client retrieval of a DocumentReference by logical id
   - provider client request to delete a DocumentReference by logical id

-- When a request supports an NHS Number that is registered in PDS but no Spine clinicalsRecord exists.
+- When a request supports an NHS Number where no Clinicals record exists in the Spine Clinicals data store for that NHS Number.
 The NRLS Service supports this exception scenario in the consumer and Provider Search API interface.

 <!--
 These exceptions are raised by the Spine Core common requesthandler and not the NRLS Service so are supported by the default Spine OperationOutcome [spine-operationoutcome-1-0](https://fhir.nhs.uk/StructureDefinition/spine-operationoutcome-1-0) profile which binds to the default Spine valueSet [spine-response-code-1-0](https://fhir.nhs.uk/ValueSet/spine-response-code-1-0).
 -->